 Results from Prior NSF Support

 Award (TUES-1444094): PI Dennis Kafura, 2014-15; Co-PIs Cliff Shaffer and Eli Tilevich.
 Scaffolding Big Data for Authentic Learning of Computing; $97,658.
 Intellectual Merit: This award supported the design, construction of technology support for, and assessment of a course in Computational Thinking.
-The course was offered in Fall, 2014.
+The course was offered starting in Fall, 2014.
 An electronic book was created (see think.cs.vt.edu/book) that included immediate feedback questions, features for group collaboration, and interactive use of the block-based programming language (Blockly).
 The initial results show that the students were highly motivated and engaged by the course design and the use of real-world data.
 Broader Impact: The project is a model of a university-level course that engages students from a wide variety of disciplines in computational thinking.
-It also provides additional evidence and available resources for using a "big data" approach to instruction in computer science courses.
+It also provides evidence and available resources for using a "big data" approach to instruction in computer science courses.
 This heightened engagement and real-world connections help to attract and retain students from under-represented populations.

 NSF TUES Phase I Project (DUE-1139861 Integrating the eTextbook: Truly Interactive Textbooks for Computer Science Education.
 PIs: C.A.
 Shaffer, T. Simin Hall, T. Naps, R. Baraniuk. $200,000, 07/2012-06/2014.
 NSF SAVI/EAGER Award (IIS-1258571 Dynamic Digital Text: An Innovation in STEM Education, PIs: S. Puntambekar (UW-Madison), N. Narayanan (Auburn), and C.A.
 Shaffer (2013). $247,933, 01/2013 - 12/2014.
 NSF CCLI Phase 1 Award (DUE-0836940) Building a Community and Establishing Best Practices in Algorithm Visualization through the AlgoViz Wiki.
 PIs: C.A.
 Shaffer, S.H.
 Edwards. $149,206, 01/2009-12/2010.
 NSF NSDL Small Project (DUE-0937863) The AlgoViz Portal: Lowering Barriers for Entry into an Online Educational Community.PIs: C.A.
 Shaffer, S.H.
 Edwards, $149,999, 01/2010-12/2011.
 NSF IUSE (DUE-1432008 Collaborative Research: Assessing and Expanding the Impact of OpenDSA, an Open Source, Interactive eTextbook for Data Structures and Algorithms.
 PIs: C.A.
 Shaffer, J.V.
 Ernst, T.L.
 Naps (U Wisconsin-Oshkosh), S.H.
 Rodger (Duke U), $998,402, 01/01/2015-12/31/2017.Intellectual Merit: The first two projects provided online infrastructure (the AlgoViz Portal: http://algoviz.org) and related community development efforts to promote use of AV in computer science courses.
 This work was an important precursor to OpenDSA, as it allowed us to interact with many CS instructors and AV developers, leading to understanding of the fundamental missing parts in existing DSA instruction, and initiating many of the international collaborations that lead to OpenDSA.
 Three journal papers~\cite{Shaffer10,Fouh:Av11,Cooper14} and three conference papers~\cite{ShafferSIGCSE07,ShafferSIGCSE10,ShafferSIGCSE11} came from this work.
 The last three awards supported OpenDSA, and active collaborations involving Virginia Tech, and Aalto University (Helsinki), Duke University, and U Wisconsin at both Madison and Oskhosh, among others.
 Publications related to this work so far include~\cite{ShafferKoli11,ShafferPVW11,Hall13,Karavirta:ITiCSE13,Fouh14CHB,Fouh14SCP,Karavirta16}.
 Broader Impacts include dissemination of AV artifacts and eTextbooks to a broad range of CS students.